Ishuz-data-Git/numpy-student-performance/README.md

-# numpy-student-performance# 🧮 NumPy Student Performance Analysis
+# 🧮 NumPy Student Performance Analysis

 This project analyzes **student exam performance data** using **NumPy**.
 It demonstrates how numerical computations can be done efficiently without Pandas.